Nuclear Medicine Kidney Scans

 Pregnant mothers cannot stay during the test, and in this case fathers or someone else familiar to your child can be there.

-Are there any after effects?
+Are there any after effects from a nuclear medicine kidney scan?

 Radiation in general is a risk.
 But, the amount of radioisotope in the solution is based on your child's height and weight, and is so small that it poses no great risk.